chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 - `@app.get("/items/{item_id}")`: Retrieves a specific item based on its ID.
   - `http://127.0.0.1:8000/items/1`: to retrieve the item with ID 1

-Let access to the endpoint, please remember you can access by using command, UI inactivate mode, or using request.
-I will be using command, you can refer in part1 with the request method.
+Let access to the endpoint, please remember you can access by using the command, UI inactivate mode or using request.
+I will be using the command, you can refer in part 1 with the request method.

 - 1. Create Post
-  Let use the get method to access items endpoint, it will be empty.
-We need use post method to create data, you can create post using this command:
+  Let's use the get method to access the items endpoint, it will be empty.
+We need to use post method to create data, you can create a post using this command:

 ```
-#create item into items list
+#create an item in the items list
 curl -X POST -H "Content-Type: application/json" 'http://127.0.0.1:8000/items?item=apple'
 #["apple"]